jkampen-ucsd/GroupProject/README.md

 ---

-### 3c.
+### c.
 Do you have missing and duplicate values in your dataset?

 **Answer:** Yes.
 There are missing values in many columns.
 Duplicate values should also be checked using Spark before preprocessing.

 ---

-### 3d.
+### d.
 For image data, describe the number of classes, image sizes, uniformity, and cropping/normalization needs.

 **Answer:** Not applicable.
 This dataset contains tabular and text review data, not image data.